ibm-cloud-docs/key-protect/cli-reference.md

 * **`-c, --cbc`**

    Encrypt the nonce using the AES-CBC encryption algorithm.
-This algorithm method is only supported for HPCS.
+This algorithm method is only supported for Hyper Protect Crypto Services (HPCS).
 The default encryption algorithm is AES-GCM.

    This option is used to generate an encrypted nonce that can only be used in a request with the HPCS API. **Do not use this option to create {{site.data.keyword.keymanagementserviceshort}} root keys.**

-   Hyper Protect Crypto Services (HPCS) is a dedicated key management service and hardware security module (HSM).
+   HPCS is a dedicated key management service and hardware security module (HSM).
 HPCS integrates with {{site.data.keyword.keymanagementserviceshort}} to generate and encrypt keys.
 The Keep Your Own Key (KYOK) function is also enabled by HPCS.

 ### Notes
 {: #kp-import-token-nonce-encrypt-notes}